EmaadAkhter/Raylib_top_down_shooter/README.md

 # Raylib Top Down Shooter

-This is a 2D top-down shooting game made with Raylib where the player (a blue circle) navigates a maze-like arena, avoiding walls and shooting at incoming enemies (green circles).
-Key features include
+This is a 2D top-down shooting game made with Raylib where the player (a blue circle) navigates a maze-like arena, avoiding walls and shooting at incoming enemies (green circles)

 ## Demo